 As students move into their GCSE years, there may be a need for consultation to ascertain whether additional arrangements in assessments and examinations are necessary.
 Referrals may come from a variety of means, including concerns from students, parents, teachers and support staff.
+Formal applications to Joint Committee for Qualifications (JCQ) can only be made from the end of year 9 onwards.

 If appropriate, students will be put forward to be assessed by the Specialist Assessor who works alongside the SENCo and the Learning Support Team.
-The findings from these assessments will be used to make a formal application to the Joint Committee for Qualifications.
+The findings from these assessments will be used to make a formal application to the JCQ.
 It is assumed that all applications will be made and formalised by the beginning of Year 11.
 This is to ensure that appropriate arrangements may be made in all formal assessments and examinations, including mock examinations.
 Parents and students will be informed of the process and the findings.